 Summer Sketching School

-This kind of sketching is for architects a fundamental skill but it is acquired with practice, so at the end of every summer half of the student body of the McGill School of Architecture and two faculty members disappear for a little over one week to Sketching School, a one-credit course that the University Calendar, with characteristic understatement, defines as "an eight-day supervised field trip in the late summer to sketch places or things having specific visual characteristics."
+This kind of sketching is for architects a fundamental skill but it is acquired with practice, so at the end of every summer almost half of the student body of the McGill School of Architecture and two faculty members disappear for a little over one week to Sketching School, a field exercise that supports two separate courses, Architectural Sketching ARCH 325 and Field Sketching ARCH 680.
+Students usually complete ARCH 325 in the summer following second year, and ARCH 680 in the summer preceding the first semester of the professional M.Arch. program.

 The location of Sketching School moves every year but the criteria used in its selection have not changed significantly since 1921, when the course was offered for the first time.
 The site is usually a small to medium-sized town, large enough to accommodate the class in hotels, motels, inns, dormitories, guest houses and campgrounds, but not so large that the group itself is absorbed.
 It is within a day's travel from Montreal by road or rail and is located on the shore of a navigable body of water - the sea, a river, a major lake.
 Most importantly, the place selected is architecturally rich and visually memorable.
 Quebec City and Kingston, sites of the first two Sketching Schools, are still popular locations.
-In the last ten years, the course has travelled to five provinces, and other places visited include: Port Hope and Gananoque, Ontario; Baie St-Paul and La Malbaie, Quebec; Halifax and Lunenburg, Nova Scotia; Charlottetown, PEI; and Saint John, New Brunswick.
-In 1991, it was held for the first time in the USA, in Gloucester, Massachusetts, and in 1993, in Bar Harbor, Maine.
-Last year, the course travelled to Saint John, New Brunswick, and this summer it will be held in Portsmouth, New Hampshire.
+Since then, the course has travelled to five provinces and three states, visiting sites such as: Port Hope and Gananoque, Ontario; Baie St-Paul and La Malbaie, Quebec; Halifax and Lunenburg, Nova Scotia; and Charlottetown, PEI.
+In 1991, the course was held for the first time in the USA, in Gloucester, Massachusetts, and in 1993, in Bar Harbor, Maine.
+Last year, the course travelled to Portsmouth, New Hampshire, and this summer it will return to Lunenburg.

 Previous Sketching School Sites